Like this article?

 Like the Jackson 5, the dangerous seven started out with fewer members.
 Big game hunters used the term ‘big five’ to describe the five most dangerous African animals to hunt on foot, mainly due to their size and personalities.
 In today's parlance, the big five describes wildlife most visitors to Africa wish to shoot from within the comfy confines of their safari vehice, and with a camera, not a rifle.
 This is a wonderful thing, since some of the big five animals are facing extinction.

-The big five animals continue be a big lure for photography safari enthusiasts are: African buffalo, elephant, leopard, lion and rhino.
+The big five animals continue be a big lure for photography safari enthusiasts and are: African buffalo, elephant, leopard, lion and rhino.
 The dangerous seven is the big five plus the Nile crocodile and the hippo.

 Generally speaking, parks and reserves that feature the big five will feature the dangerous seven.
 Your African Safari has a list of all national parks and reserves where the big five can be found.
 All score either a 9/10 or 10/10 for safari suitability.
 The score is based on park size, quality of wildlife, ease of access and park infrastructure.